DanielMSchmidt/graphql-performance-tracing/README.md

 - [ ] write marathon configs to host the different services needed
 - [ ] write marathon config for zipkin
-- [ ] implement a version of performance tracing with only graphql being mointored
-- [ ] implement a version of performance tracing with also the backend services being monitored